Skip to content

 June 12, 1908, Kentucky University officially changed their name to Transylvania University.

 June 12, 1920, Man o’ War won the 52nd Belmont Stakes in a match race over Donnacona by 20 lengths setting a new world record of 2:14 1/3.
-He beat the world record by 2 seconds and Sir Barton’s American record by three seconds.
+He beat the world record by two seconds and Sir Barton’s American record by three seconds.
 Man o’ War won the Preakness a month earlier and, of course, didn’t run in the Derby.
 Donnacona became only the 3rd horse in history to run in all three Triple Crown events.

 June 12, 1931, Fort Harrod State Park dedicated the Lincoln Marriage Temple 125 years after Abraham Lincoln’s parents wed.

-On June 12, 1932, Jean (Bell) Thomas, a native of Ashland and a promoter of folk festivals, organized the 1st American Folk Song Festival.
+On June 12, 1932, Jean (Bell) Thomas, a native of Ashland (Boyd County) and a promoter of folk festivals, organized the 1st American Folk Song Festival.
 The event featured 18 acts along the Mayo Trail, 15 miles south of Ashland.
 By 1938, the festival had expanded to include 38 acts and attracted an audience of 20,000 people.

 June 12, 1933, Breathitt County Deputy Sheriff James Marshall died while walking a prisoner to the county jail in Jackson.
 A group of men on a bridge shot him and then fled.